 Does that seem ridiculously low?
-After all, according to the IRS, single taxpayers don’t need to file a tax return unless their income exceeds $10,400, and married filing jointly filers don’t have to file unless their income exceeds $20,800.
+According to the IRS, in most cases, single taxpayers don’t need to file a tax return unless their income exceeds $12,000, and married filing jointly filers don’t have to file unless their income exceeds $24,000.

 This is the tax that the government collects to fund Social Security and Medicare.
 As a salaried employee, you pay this tax through your paychecks.
-The tax rate is 7.65% on income up to $128,400 for 2018, up from $127,200 in 2017.
+The tax rate is 7.65% on income up to $128,400 for 2018 and $132,900 for 2019.

-But what most taxpayers don’t realize is that the 7.65% paid by salaried workers is only half of the FICA tax.
-The other half is paid by the employer.
+But what many taxpayers may not realize is that the 7.65% paid by salaried W-2 workers is only half of the FICA tax; the other half is paid by the employer.
 The actual FICA tax totals 15.3% of your income.

-Just as salaried workers must pay both FICA tax and federal tax on their income, the self-employed must pay both the self-employment tax and federal income tax on their net business income.
+Just as salaried workers must pay both FICA and federal taxes on their income, the self-employed must also pay both the self-employment tax and federal income tax on their net business income.

-If you’re a single filer, and your total income is less than $11,400, you probably won’t have a federal income tax liability.
+If you’re a single filer, and your total net income is less than $12,000 you probably won’t have a federal income tax liability.
 But if you have a profit in your business, you will have to pay self-employment tax on that amount.

-As an example, let’s say that you earned a $10,000 profit from your business.
-Your income is below the threshold that would require you to file a tax return ($10,400), based on federal income taxes alone.
+Here’s an example.
+Let’s say that you earned a $10,000 profit from your business.
+Your income is below the threshold that would require you to file a tax return ($12,000), based on federal income taxes alone.
 But it is well above the $400 threshold that will require you to file for self-employment purposes.

 So, if you’re wondering if you need to file a Form 1040 if you’re self-employed, you should generally assume that you will as long as your business earns a profit.
 And $400 is all it takes.